MrWhoville/Theater-Project/README.md

 ## Project Description

 Write a description the personal interest or problem that your animation addresses.
 Then explain the user story(s) you identified, and how they help frame making your animation.

+The user story I made for this project was basically a high schooler looking for ways to stay off their phone all the time.
+This helped me made a whole lot of ideas of how to answer that question with an animation.
+I eventually decided on taking a walk across a park as a solution and simulated that with the animation i made